Torrance Unified School District

 Torrance Unified School District (TUSD) is a school district in Los Angeles County, California, with its headquarters in Torrance.

 The district board of education has a president, a vice president, a clerk, and two members.
-As of 2021, the District Superintendent is Tim Stowe.
-The TUSD suburban schools generally rank high academically; West High School has won several County Academic Decathlons.
+As of 2026, the District Superintendent is Tim Stowe.
+The TUSD suburban schools generally rank high academically; West High has won several County Academic Decathlons.

 The current board consists of Jasmine Park (president), Anil Muhammed (vice president), Betty Lieu (clerk), and James Han.

 History

 Prior to 1947 Torrance residents were in the Los Angeles City School District and the Los Angeles High School District.
 Evelyn Carr sought to establish a permanent school district and did so through a group she created, the Torrance Parents Association.
 A referendum held on August 20, 1946, to change the city charter to allow creating a new school district, passed on a basis.
 In 1947 a new school district was immediately formed, although for the 1947-1948 school year Torrance High School was in the Redondo Union High School District since California law prevented the newly-formed Torrance school district from immediately controlling high schools.
 The Los Angeles City School District removed all of the furniture from the Torrance elementary and middle schools; Sam Gnerre of The Daily Breeze wrote that "LAUSD[sic] was not pleased with the outcome of the election."

 In 1948 Torrance's high schools and elementary schools unified into one district.
 The city's oldest school is Torrance High School, founded in 1917.
 Forty new schools were built in a building boom following World War II, as the city grew from its pre-war 10,000 to more than 140,000.
 However, declining enrollment later caused closing several schools.

 In July 1985, talks between the City of Torrance and TUSD broke down over the purchase of the 3.4 acre Greenwood School site, a closed school site.
 The final offer from TUSD was $1.875 million ($ when accounting for inflation).
 The final offer from the city was $1.6 million ($ when accounting for inflation).
 Later in 1985, to avoid legal action, the city proposed that if the district gives the site to the city while negotiations over the sales price occurred, the city government would give the district $1.6 million in a deposit and allow it to draw interest in that deposit.
 The city promised to pay the difference between the $1.6 million and the final purchase price in addition to the interest as long as the final purchase price did not exceed $1.875 million.
 TUSD had until November 1, 1985 to decide on whether to take the offer.